 This Annual Report on Form 10-K contains "forward-looking statements" that involve substantial risks and uncertainties.
-The statements contained in this Annual Report on Form 10-K that are not purely historica! are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including, but not limited to, statements regarding our expectations, beliefs, intentions, strategies, future operations, future financial position, future revenue, projected expenses and plans and objectives of management.
-In some cases, you can identify forward-looking statements by terms such as "anticipate." "believe," "estimate," "expect," "intend," "may," "might," "plan," "project," "will," "would," "should," "could," "can," "predict," "potential," "continue." "objective," or the negative of these terms, and similar expressions intended to identify forward-looking statements.
+The statements contained in this Annual Report on Form 10-K that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including, but not limited to, statements regarding our expectations, beliefs, intentions, strategies, future operations, future financial position, future revenue, projected expenses and plans and objectives of management.
+In some cases, you can identify forward-looking statements by terms such as "anticipate," "believe," "estimate," "expect," "intend," "may," "might," "plan," "project," "will," "would," "should," "could," "can," "predict," "potential," "continue," "objective," or the negative of these terms, and similar expressions intended to identify forward-looking statements.
 However, not all forward-looking statements contain these identifying words.
-These forward-looking statements reflect our current views about future events and involve known risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievement to be materially different from those expressed or implied by the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified below, and those discussed in the section titled "Risk Factors" included in this Annual Report on Form 10-K. Furthermore, such forward-looking statements speak only as of the date of this report.
-Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.
+These forward-looking statement to be materially different from those expressed or implied by the forward-looking statements.
+Factors that any cause our actual results, levels of activity, performance or achievement to be materially different from those expressed or implied by the forward-looking statements.
+Factors that could cause or contribute to such differences include, but are not limited to, those identified below, and those discussed in the section tiled "Risk Factors" included in this Annual Report on Form 10-K. Furthermore, such forward-looking statements speak only as of the date of this report.
+Except as required by law, we undertake no obligation to update any forward-looking statements or circumstances after the date of such statements.
 We qualify all of our forward-looking statements by these cautionary statements.
-In addition, the industry in which we operate is subject to a high degree of uncertain
+In addition, the industry in which we operate is subject to a high degree of uncertainty and risk due to a